TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: chain(*iterables)

-   Make an iterator that returns elements from the first iterable until it is exhausted, then proceeds to the next iterable, until all of the iterables are exhausted.
+   Make an iterator that returns elements kutoka the first iterable until it is exhausted, then proceeds to the next iterable, until all of the iterables are exhausted.
 Used for treating consecutive sequences as a single sequence.
    Roughly equivalent to::